AY2324S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

 ### Adding a team

+1. Adding a team

+    1. Prerequisites: Added team should not already exist in CodeConnect.

+    1. Test case: `team add n/NUS HACK 2024`<br>
+      Expected: Team is added to the team list.
+Details of team shown in status message.

+1. Adding an invalid team

+    1. Prerequisites: Should be run after test case `Adding a team`.
+Team `NUS HACK 2024` should exist in the team list.

+    1. Test case: `team add n/NUS HACK 2024`<br>
+       Expected: No team is added.
+Error details shown in the status message.
+Team list remains the same.

+    1. Other incorrect delete commands to try: `team add`, `team add NUS`<br>
+       Expected: Similar to previous.

 ### Adding members to a team

 ### Listing members of a team

+1. List members of a team

+    1. Prerequisites: Team list contains one or more teams.
+First team in list should have > 0 members.

+    1. Test case: `team 1`<br>
+       Expected: Contact list shows the members of the team.
+Team name correctly shown in status message.

+    1. Test case: `team 0`<br>
+       Expected: Contact list does not change.
+Error details shown in the status message.

+    1. Test case: `team X` (where X is greater than the last team's index)<br>
+       Expected: Similar to previous.

 ### Removing members from a team